 Group therapy: When suffering from the unmanaged symptoms of alcohol use disorder, many individuals often feel as though they are alone in their struggles.
 For this reason, we, at Crestwyn Behavioral Health, are pleased to provide group therapy opportunities at our hospital.
 Held daily and led by counselors, nurses, and mental health technicians, various community, psychoeducation, and 12-Step recovery groups are offered to all patients.
 These sessions allows patients to come together, share their experiences, provide and receive support, practice skills they are learning, and discuss the following topics in a setting that is safe and conducive to healing and recovery:

 - Anger management

 - Medication support

-Every facet of care at Crestwyn Behavioral Health is customized to meet the needs of those who come for treatment.
+Every facet of care at addiction rehab center is customized to meet the needs of those who come for treatment.
 Additionally, and because we want to fully prepare our patients for returning to their respective communities, we plan for their discharge from the moment they begin receiving services.
 Our staff works closely with patients, and their families when necessary, to determine the continuing care options that will enable the men, women, and adolescents we treat to achieve optimal healing and recovery from alcohol abuse and addiction.

-If you or an important person in your life is in need of exceptional treatment to manage the symptoms of alcohol use disorder, improve the quality of life, and prevent further need for hospitalization, look no further than Crestwyn Behavioral Health.
+If you or an important person in your life is in need of exceptional treatment to manage the symptoms of alcohol use disorder, improve the quality of life, and prevent further need for hospitalization, look no further than Crestwyn Behavioral Health in Memphis, Tennesse.
 Here, people of all ages are able to develop the confidence and skills needed to live healthier, more productive, and more satisfying lives that are no longer compromised by mental health and substance use concerns.

-Call us today and let our caring intake team help you or your loved one determine if Crestwyn is where a brighter tomorrow can happen.
+Call us today and let our caring intake team help you or your loved one determine if our rehab center is where a brighter tomorrow can happen.